yzzzyzzz/ipas111/網路攻擊模式分析_sol.md

 答案:B
 ```
 ```
-# 2
+#2
 ```
 ```
 2. Ahmed is a sales manager with a major insurance company.
 He has received an email that is encouraging him to click on a link and fill out a survey.
 He is suspicious of the email, but it does mention a major insurance association, and that makes him think it might be legitimate.
 Which of the following best describes this attack?
 A. Phishing
 B. Social engineering
-C. Spear phishing
+C. Spear phishing (魚叉式網路釣魚)
 D. Trojan horse
 ```

 ```
+Which of the following (最適合描述的)
+答案:C
 ```